|

 feedback is life-sustaining, it provides essential information about how to

-maintain one's existence, it also indicates when adaptation and growth are
+maintain one's existence, it also indicates when

 So now we can see, for instance, why measurements cause frustration.
 They provide a formal but usually localized